Lactoferrin

-Lactoferrin (LF), also known as lactotransferrin (LTF), is a multifunctional protein of the transferrin family.
+Lactoferrin (LF), also known as lactotransferrin (LTF), is a multifunctional protein found in milk and mucus which is encoded by the LTF gene in humans.
+Lactoferrin functions as an antimicrobial protein, and also impacts the body's immune response in a complex way, with both pro- and anti-inflammatory effects.

+This protein is part of the transferrin family.
 Lactoferrin is a globular glycoprotein with a molecular mass of about 80 kDa that is widely represented in various secretory fluids, such as milk, saliva, tears, and nasal secretions.
 Lactoferrin is also present in secondary granules of PMNs and is secreted by some acinar cells.
 Lactoferrin can be purified from milk or produced recombinantly.
 Human colostrum ("first milk") has the highest concentration, followed by human milk, then cow milk (150 mg/L).

 Lactoferrin is one of the components of the immune system of the body; it has antimicrobial activity (bacteriocide, fungicide) and is part of the innate defense, mainly at mucosas.
 It is constantly produced and released into saliva, tears, as well as seminal and vaginal fluid.
 Lactoferrin provides antibacterial activity to human infants.
 Lactoferrin interacts with DNA and RNA, polysaccharides and heparin, and shows some of its biological functions in complexes with these ligands.

 Lactoferrin supplements reduce the risk of respiratory tract infections, based on a recent meta-analysis of randomized controlled trials.
 As with any supplements sold online, quality may be an issue because nutritional supplement production quality controls are not subject to the same strict regulatory process as medicines.